gmponos/guzzle-log-middleware/README.md

 ```

 - ``sensitive`` if you set this to true then the body of request/response will not be logged as it will be considered that it contains sensitive information.
-- ``requests`` Do not log anything unless if the request is above the threshold or inside the levels.
+- ``on_exception_only`` Do not log anything unless if the response status code is above the threshold.
-- ``statistics`` if the requests variable is true and this is also true the logger will log statistics about the request
+- ``statistics`` if the `on_exception_only` option/variable is true and this is also true the middleware will log statistics about the HTTP call.
 - ``levels`` set custom log levels for each response status code

 ## Change log